 Ensures’ main target market are the elderly, the sickly, and the poor, whose immune systems are already stressed and compromised because of their debilitating pre-existing physical conditions.
 In other words, healthy people are not the target consumers for this drink.
 They sell Ensure mainly to the sick and elderly.
 Although, over this past decade or more, they have tried to break away from this stereotype with other ‘enriched’ products targeted at other groups of adults.

-A little research into its history and it clearly becomes self-evident that both Ensure’s claims, and Abbott Labs conduct as a responsible corporate entity have been nothing short of dubious and deceiving.
+A little research into its history and it clearly becomes self-evident that both Ensure’s claims and Abbott Labs conduct as a responsible corporate entity has been nothing short of dubious and deceiving.
 This is not merely my ‘opinion’ but a statement of verifiable fact!
 For more proof go to these documented sites: http://www.ftc.gov/opa/1997/01/abbott.shtm ; http://www.insure.com/articles/lawsuitlibrary/tap-pharmaceuticals.html and http://www.taf.org/top20.htm.
 Or, simply Google ‘Abbott Labs settlements and lawsuits’.

 A cursory examination of the first four ingredients listed on the can should tell us all we need to know about the value of this product for your health: